ranzwertig/webmontag-react-shoppingcart/README.md

 # webmontag-react-shoppingchart

-A small shopping chard example in reackt
+A small shopping chard example in react